Getting some peace of mind

 registered post details).

-by the insurer, there are things you can do if
+by the insurer, there are things you can do if you think you've

-of your insurer's internal dispute resolution process can be found
+internal dispute resolution process can be found in your insurance

 - Take your complaint to external dispute

 resolution - If you're not happy with your insurer's